-TERMINATION: The Board may cancel this agreement for any reason upon thirty (30) days' written notice sent to the Contractor by certified U.S. mail, return receipt requested; provided however, that the Board shall be responsible to the Contractor for all services rendered by the Contractor through the last day of thirty (30) day notice period, as long as the Agreement was approved by the Board prior to the start date of service.
+TERMINATION: The Board may cancel this agreement for any reason upon thirty (30) days' written notice sent to the Contractor by certified U.S. mail, return receipt requested; provided however, that the Board shall be responsible to the Contractor for all services rendered by the vpe text here Contractor through the last day of thirty (30) day notice period, as long as the Agreement was approved by the Board prior to the start date of service.

-A sur
+Contractor Signature

-Contractor Signature President New Haven Board of Education
+President New Haven Board of Education

-11/17/2021
+Date

-Date Date
+Date

 A.M.
-Bhatt, CEO

-Contractor Printed Name & Title
+Bhatt, CEO Contractor Printed Name & Title